-There is a particular emphasis in the course on employability using volunteering in appropriate placements as a vehicle for employability skill development.
-The two work experience modules are a formal opportunity to explore and evidence this skill development and to gain counselling experience in a practice setting.
+There is a particular emphasis in the course on employability using volunteering in appropriate work experience as a vehicle for employability skill development.
+The work experience module is a formal opportunity to explore and evidence this skill development.
 To provide you with the opportunities to compete effectively at the next stage of your career, the team actively promote volunteering and have made a variety of links in the local community to support you to take up these opportunities.
 This philosophy is in keeping with the University Strategy ("Providing learning opportunities that enhance employability, build capability for employment and contribute to the regeneration of Cumbria and the region").